Getting your Trinity Audio player ready...

 A boxing match isn’t over in a few seconds.
 It can last for many rounds, and each round is super intense!
 Boxers need to be able to keep going, even when they’re tired.
 This is where stamina and endurance come in, and jumping rope is a champion for building both.

 - Cardio Power: Jumping rope gets your heart pumping and your lungs working hard.
-This is called cardiovascular exercise, or “cardio” for short.
 The more cardio you do, the stronger your heart and lungs become, meaning you can exercise for longer without getting winded.

-- Recovery Race: Even when boxers get tired, they need to recover quickly between rounds.
-Regular skipping improves their body’s ability to recover faster, so they’re ready to go again when the bell rings.
+- Recovery Race: Regular skipping improves their body’s ability to recover faster, so they’re ready to go again when the bell rings.

 Coordination and Rhythm